toluwanimijewesimi/tic-tac-toe/README.md

 # tic-tac-toe
-A tic-tac-toe game thats played against the computer.
+A tic-tac-toe game thats played against the computer in the terminal.